Layerbase Cloud

 FAQ

-Layerbase Cloud is the easy way to run a database in production: 21 engines, a free tier with no credit card, monthly plans, and per-database add-ons for paid features.
+Layerbase Cloud is the easy way to run a database in production: 21 engines, a free tier with no credit card, flat monthly plans, and optional add-ons (extra always-on pool, team seats).
 Most teams start here.

 Layerbase Desktop gives you the same engines and admin UI on your laptop.
 Use it as a database IDE, a local-dev runner, or both.
 Works with any database connection string, not just ones it created.

-If you would rather self-host or run locally on the command line, SpinDB is the open-source CLI that powers both of the above.
+If you would rather self-host or run locally on the command line, SpinDB is the source-available CLI that powers both of the above, built in the open with a public repo.
 It installs native binaries, no containers required.

-Neon, PlanetScale, Supabase, Railway, Render, Aiven, Upstash, and DigitalOcean Managed Databases.
+Neon, PlanetScale, Supabase, Railway, Render, Aiven, Upstash, DigitalOcean Managed Databases, Turso, Vercel KV, Algolia (we host Meilisearch, the open-source alternative, with a real console), and MongoDB Atlas (with branching, which Atlas does not offer, via FerretDB).
 More engines than any single one of them, and a free tier that does not expire.

 High availability and multi-region replication are on the roadmap, not shipped.
 If your workload requires synchronous multi-region writes today, use the upstream cloud for that engine.
 Everything else (single-region production, dev/staging, side projects) we are ready for.